timoelan/pymath/README.md

 # pymath
-Learning python with simple math tools
+Learning python with simple math tools.

-That was my first Pyhton project and it's also my first project on GitHub :smiley:
+That is my first Pyhton project and it's also my first project on GitHub :smiley:

 ## Usage